 Frequently Asked Questions

 Habitat for Humanity of Teller County is an affiliate of Habitat for Humanity International.
-Habitat builds safe, decent homes in partnership with qualified families and assists these families with the skills necessary to become successful homeowners.
+Teller Habitat builds quality homes in Teller County in partnership with Homebuyer Partners and equips them with the skills necessary to become successful homeowners.

 What are the eligibility criteria for Habitat ownership?

-Family selection is based on the need for housing, ability to pay, and willingness to become a Habitat partner.
+Selection is based on the need for housing, ability to pay and willingness to become a Habitat Homebuyer Partner.

-- Habitat homeowners put in 300 to 400 hours of sweat equity in the construction of their home and those of other Habitat homeowners before moving into their home.
-We desire that homeowners make a commitment to continue their involvement in the Habitat program during the entire length of their mortgage.
+- Habitat Homebuyer Partners put in 300 – 400 hours of sweat equity in the construction of their home and those of other Habitat homeowners before moving into their home.

 Will credit checks be required?